Purpose of the Board Charter

 Our Board is established under and governed by the provisions of the Export Finance and Insurance Corporation Act 1991 (Cth) (EFIC Act).

 Pursuant to section 33(1) of the EFIC Act, it is the function of the Board to manage our affairs.

 In doing so, the Board must determine the policy that’s followed in the conduct of our affairs at Export Finance Australia.
 This includes compliance with Ministerial directions under the EFIC Act and general policies of the Commonwealth Government notified under the Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act).
-Our Board should also have regard to the Statement of Expectations issued us by our Minister, the Minister for Trade, Tourism and Investment.
+Our Board should also have regard to the Statement of Expectations issued us by our Minister, the Minister for Trade and Tourism.

 Board meeting agendas must be structured to ensure that each significant responsibility of the Board is addressed in a timely fashion.

 Part 6 of the EFIC Act prescribes requirements in relation to membership of the Board and conduct of Board meetings.

 - together with Management, develop the strategic direction, objectives and goals of our organisation, including approving the Corporate Plan

 - monitor Management’s performance against the approved Corporate Plan

 - together with Management, formulate our Statement of Intent in response to our Minister’s Statement of Expectations.